MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbardatetimectrl-class.md

  In the first overload, a [COleDateTime Class](../../atl-mfc-shared/reference/coledatetime-class.md) object that will receive the system time information.
 In the second overload, a [CTime](../../atl-mfc-shared/reference/ctime-class.md) object that will receive the system time information.

  [out] *pTimeDest*
  A pointer to the [SYSTEMTIME](http://msdn.microsoft.com/library/windows/desktop/ms724950) structure to receive the system time information.
-Must not be `NULL`.
+Must not be NULL.

 ### Return Value
  If the framework cannot find a toolbar button that matches the command ID *uiCmd*, the return value is zero in the first overload, and GDT_NONE in the other overloads.
 If the toolbar button is found, the return value is the same as the return value from a call to [CMFCToolBarDateTimeCtrl::GetTime](#gettime) on that button.
 A return value of zero or GDT_NONE can occur when the button is found, which indicates that the call to `GetTime` did not return a valid date for some other reason.